Distributed Triangle and Simplex Enumeration in Hypergraphs: Triangle and Simplex Enumeration in Sparse Hypergraphs

 \subsubsection{Triangle Enumeration Without Prior Knowledge of \texorpdfstring{$\mu$}{mu}}

 Here we consider the case where vertices $v$ do not any prior knowledge of $\mu(H)$.
-Consider the following method for testing whether the maximum density of $H$ is at most $2 \alpha$.
+For any $\alpha > 0$, consider the following method for testing whether the maximum density of $H$ is at most $2 \alpha$.
 Each round each vertex is either active or inactive, with all vertices being initialized to the active state.
 In every round, each active $v$ examines the state of its neighbors.
 If $v$ has at most $2 \alpha$ active neighbors, then $v$ sets its state to inactive.
 Otherwise $v$ remains active.
 The proof of Proposition~\ref{prop:max-density} implies that if $H$ has maximum density at most $\alpha$, then every vertex will be inactive after at most $\lceil \log n \rceil$ rounds.
 We formalize this procedure with the function $\peel$ defined in Algorithm~\ref{alg:peel-routines}.

 \begin{lemma} Suppose $H$ has maximum density $\mu$.
 Then at the end of an execution of $\peel(\mu)$, every vertex is in the inactive state.
-Conversely, an execution of $\peel(\alpha)$ results some vertex being inactive when the procedure terminates, then $\mu > \alpha/2$. \end{lemma} \begin{proof} The first claim of the lemma follows immediately from the proof of Proposition~\ref{prop:max-density}.
+Conversely, if an execution of $\peel(\alpha)$ results some vertex being active when the procedure terminates, then $\mu > \alpha/2$. \end{lemma} \begin{proof} The first claim of the lemma follows immediately from the proof of Proposition~\ref{prop:max-density}.

 Suppose there is some vertex $v$ that does not become inactive during the execution.
 For $i = 0, 1, \ldots, \lceil \log n \rceil$, let $A_i$ denote the set of vertices active after round $i$ (where $A_0 = V$).
 Since $A_{\lceil \log n \rceil} \neq \varnothing$, it must be the case that there is an index $j$ for which $\abs{A_{j+1}} > \frac 1 2 \abs{A_j}$.
 Thus, at least half of the vertices in $A_j$ have degree more than $2 \alpha$ in $H[A_j]$.
 Therefore,